Jenniferazeng/hyphenateinc.github.io/pages/server/server_user_system.md

 ### Chat user ID data structure

-As a chat channel, you only need to provide Chat user ID (also known as IM username) and password is all that is needed.
+As a chat channel, you only need to provide Chat user ID (also known as Chat username) and password is all that is needed.

 <table border="1" cellspacing="0" bordercolor="#000000">
   <tr>